A federal judge canceled major oil and gas leases over climate change

 The decision represents a major win for a coalition of environmental groups that challenged the controversial sale, calling it a "huge climate bomb."

-Eighty million acres — an area twice the size of Florida — was put up for auction in November.
+Eighty million acres — an area twice the size of Florida — were put up for auction in November.

 Climate groups urged the Biden administration to stop the sale, but the Interior Department said it was compelled to move forward after a different federal judge struck down the administration's temporary moratorium on new oil and gas lease sales.
 Oil and gas companies only ended up bidding on 1.7 million acres in the Gulf of Mexico.